MartinThoma/temperature-sensor/README.md

 ### TODO

-* Integrate into Home Assistant
+* Integrate into Home Assistant, maybe via [ESPHome](https://esphome.io/)
-* Make a rigid case
+* Make a rigid case, e.g. with a 3D printer.
+Should be easy to swap batteries/plug in a USB cable.
-* Run with battery
+* Run with batteries
 * Configure WiFi credentials via Bluetooth
-* Use less energy
+* Use less energy:
+    - Switch from polling to MQTT
+    - Use deep sleep mode
+    - Switch from Wi-Fi to something less power hungry (e.g. LoRaWAN, Zigbee, Thread, BLE, ESP-NOW)

+## Improvements

+* Sensor:
+    * The DHT22 (AM2302) would cover especially low temperatures (down to -40°C)
+      and has a better accuracy (±0.5% RH, ±0.3°C).
+It is almost twice as expensive, though (~5€ per piece).
+    * The AHT20 is more accurate than the DHT22, has a higher resolution, requires a lower voltage, uses less power.
+[Wiring seems easy](https://www.espboards.dev/sensors/aht20/)